vin-00/RealTimeMultiObjectDetection/Readme.md

    - On your phone: Open `http://localhost:3000/phone.html` to use the phone camera
    - On your computer: Open `http://localhost:3000/viewer.html` to see the live feed from the phone with boundaries and predictions

 > **Note:** Ensure your phone and computer are on the same network for the connection to work properly.
+> Also If on the desktop the live feed is not showing , try reloading the page on the phone , to make sure connection gets established between the mobile and the desktop .

 ## 📱 How It Works